arangodb/arangodb/Documentation/Books/HTTP/Agency/README.md

 { "/a/b/c": { "old": [1,2,3] }}
 ```

 is a precondition specifying that the previous value of the key `"/a/b/c"` key must be `[1,2,3]`.
-The same could be achieved by using
+If and only if the value of the precondition is not an object we provide a notation, where the keywork `old` may be omitted.
+Thus, the above check may be shortcut as

 ```js
 { "/a/b/c": [1, 2, 3] }